ryan-fergerson/carchi/README.md

 6. For each `Node` in the `Mapping` field of the `Conversation`, the program executes the node statement to insert a row into the node table.
 If the `Node` has a `Message`, the program also executes the message statement to insert a row into the message table.

 7. Finally, the transaction is committed to the database.

+When running in `server` mode, the program starts a web server.
+The user can use the web interface to search through and analyze the stored conversations.

 ## Error Handling